danieloleary/PartnerOS/partner_blueprint/I_Partner_Strategy_Templates/07_Internal_Alignment_Playbook.md

 template_number: I.7
 last_updated: 2024-06-10
 description: >
-  A comprehensive guide for aligning internal teams and stakeholders with partner program objectives and execution.
 related_templates:
-  - 05_Partner_Strategy_Plan.md
-  - 06_Program_Architecture.md
+keywords: ["align internal teams", "partner program objectives", "template purpose use", "use", "template", "stakeholders"]
 ---

 ## How to Use This Template

 **Purpose:**
 Use this template to align internal teams and stakeholders with partner program objectives and ensure successful execution.

 **Steps:**